ivprodanov/sparrow/README.md

 ## A design system based on flexbox

 ### Todos
-- [ ] Finish Card Thing:
 - [ ] combine card properties in a reasonable way as to not bloat up the props in Thing Component
 - [x] size of card -> solve!
 - [x] Heights & widths utility classes
 - [x] Text decoration and positioning utility classes
 - [x] FIX -> Col-6 and others appear multiple times